-The two hooded fleece jackets were a bit more bulky, but rolled up one inside the other they got similar to a wool sweater.
+The two hooded fleece jackets were a bit bulkier but rolled up one inside the other they got similar to a wool sweater.

-The very bulky item were my precious Ugg snow boats and I therefore wore them during the flight.
-They are very warm and extremely comfortable and safe, both on the snow and on the ice.
+The very bulky item was my precious Ugg snow boats and I, therefore, wore them during the flight.
+They are hot and extremely comfortable and safe, both on the snow and on the ice.

 Mindful of the cold winter days spent outdoors when I worked at Disneyland Paris, I also packed some disposable warmers, both for hands and feet.

-Actually, this outfit proved to be perfect to explore the northern Honshu and the central Alps too, but mostly these are clothes that allow you to travel to cold destinations fully enjoying your trip, and I’m seeing several tourists having problems in Japan cause of wrong clothing…
+Actually, this outfit proved to be perfect for exploring the northern Honshu and the central Alps.
+Still, mostly, these are clothes that allow you to travel to cold destinations fully enjoying your trip, and I’m seeing several tourists having problems.
+Japan; cause of the wrong clothing…